Practical computational advantage from the quantum switch on a generalized family of promise problems: Solution using fixed-order circuits

 We could ask whether different approaches using fixed-order circuits could solve any arbitrary CHPP as well.
-In particular, tomographic reconstructions of the gates or their permutations are discussed in Ref. \cite{Taddei}, with no better performance than the quantum switch.
+In particular, tomographic reconstruction of the gates is discussed in Ref. \cite{Taddei}, with cubically worse performance in $N$ than with the quantum switch; similarly, direct reconstruction of the permutations is still quadratically worse than the quantum switch.
 Alternatively, the authors of Ref. \cite{RB21} proposed a causal circuit which solves the original FPP with $\mathcal{O}(N\log N)$ queries to the gates ($qpg=\mathcal{O}(\log N)$), and in Ref. \cite{RB22} they extended it to solve the HPP.
 That is the best fixed-order circuit known to solve these particular tasks for large $N$ and it is conjectured that no causal algorithm can solve them more efficiently.

-Finally, let us consider the scenario of a BHPP with a finite dimensional target, where the unitaries are set to be generalised Pauli gates.
-We could implement dense coding to determine each gate exactly, thus solving the problem with a single use per gate, just as the quantum switch.
-Notwithstanding, this procedure would require prior information about the gates, so that the Bell-state measurement is performed with respect to the correct bases.
-Thus, an unknown rotation would produce errors.
-Moreover, this approach would consume $N$ pairs of entangled qudits, while the quantum switch does not consume any prior entanglement at all.
-Thus, the quantum switch can be considered superior to every known causal algorithm solving CHPPs.
+It is an open question whether this approach can be extended to the general CHPP.